Stocks, dollar rise as Trump says trade deal is near

 “Going forward, we expect that fundamentals should prevail.
 That’s going to drive the next up leg.”

-Investors were also anxious about Hong Kong after a violent escalation of protests knocked 3% off the key Hang Seng index and nearly 2% off Asia-exposed banks HSBC and StanChart in recent days.
+Investors were anxious about Hong Kong after a violent escalation of protests knocked 3% off the key Hang Seng index and nearly 2% off Asia-exposed banks HSBC and StanChart in recent days.

-Hong Kong’s embattled leader Carrie Lam on Tuesday said protesters who were trying to “paralyze” the city were extremely selfish and hoped all universities and schools would urge students not to participate in violence.
+Hong Kong’s embattled leader Carrie Lam said protesters who were trying to “paralyze” the city were extremely selfish and that she hoped all universities and schools would urge students not to participate in violence.

 U.S. Treasury yields held below three-month highs after Trump’s speech.